• The mediator you hire to guide you through the divorce process is just as important as the decision to use mediation itself.

 good divorce mediator isn't necessarily the one who has an office closest to your home.

-During your initial meeting, seek answers to any remaining open questions about the mediator's qualifications along with information on the mediator's services, fees, approach, and philosophy on involving lawyers.
+During your initial meeting, seek answers to any remaining open questions about the mediator's qualifications along with information on the mediator's services, fees, approach, and case resolution rate.

 What is the scope of services provided by the divorce mediator?